Nembl

 }

-This denies reading secrets that are tagged as both production and high sensitivity.
+This denies decrypting (revealing) vault values that are tagged as both production and high sensitivity.
+Metadata access via secret:read is still allowed — only the value is hidden.

 Best Practices